unity3d-jp/StreamingImageSequence/README.md

 **Using Timeline 1.4.x or above is recommended.**

-StreamingImageSequence is designed with the following principles in mind:
+Streaming Image Sequence is designed with the following principles in mind:

 1. Can avoid texture importing time entirely by using [StreamingAssets](https://docs.unity3d.com/Manual/StreamingAssets.html).